-Websites for mapping and GPS units sometimes do not give accurate directions to Wildwood or may direct you a very different way!
-We recommend using the directions below.
+Websites for maps and GPS units sometimes do not give accurate directions to Wildwood or may direct you a very different way!
+We recommend using this address: 462 Old New Ipswich Road, Rindge, NH.
+Google maps picks us up under Mass Audubon Wildwood Camp.

 Wildwood is located off of Route 119 in Rindge, NH.
-Wildwood's official street address is 27 Vining Rd., Rindge, NH, 03461.
-Because of Rindge community policies, Wildwood may not put up permanent directional signs.
-We put up temporary real estate-type signs at several intersections in Rindge referenced in the directions below, but they may fall over or be difficult to see.
+Wildwood's official street address is 27 Vining Rd., Rindge, NH 03461.
+Because of Rindge community policies, Wildwood may only put up temporary real estate-type signs at several intersections in Rindge, referenced in the directions below, but they may fall over or be difficult to see.
 Please follow our directions carefully.

-To orient yourself, it may be helpful to know that Route 2 intersects with Interstate 95/Route 128 in the greater Boston area and with Interstate 91 in western Massachusetts.
-Route 202 intersects with Interstate 89 near Concord, New Hampshire.
-It should take about an hour and a half to drive from the Boston area to Wildwood.
+It may be helpful to know that it should take about an hour and a half to drive from the Boston area to Wildwood.

-- From eastern Massachusetts, take Route 2 West to the Concord Rotary.
+- ❖ From eastern Massachusetts, take Route 2 West to the Concord Rotary.
 About one-third of the way around the rotary, exit onto Route 119 West.
 Continue to follow Route 119 through the towns of Acton, Littleton, Groton, Townsend, Ashby, and Ashburnham, and across the state line into Rindge, NH.
-Follow the directions from Route 119 below. - ❖ From western Massachusetts, take Route 2 East to Exit 24, onto Route 140 North into Winchendon, where it will merge with Route 12.
-Follow Routes 140 and 12 for about 1.5 miles to Route 202.
+Follow the directions from Route 119 below. - ❖ From western Massachusetts, take Route 2 East to Exit 90 (formerly Exit 24), onto Route 140 north into Winchendon, where it will merge with Route 12.
+Follow Routes 140 north and Route 12 for about 1.5 miles to Route 202.
 Follow Route 202 north into Rindge.
-At the junction of Routes 202 and 119, known as Foggs Corner, turn right onto Route 119 East and follow the directions from Route 119 below. - ❖ From Route 202 in New Hampshire, follow Route 202 south to Rindge, where it intersects with Route 119.
-At the junction of Routes 202 and 119, known as Foggs Corner, turn left onto Route 119 East and follow the directions below.

-From Route 119 in Rindge, NH:

-Follow Route 119 to Cathedral Road (at a blinking yellow light near a gas station).
+At the junction of Route 202 and Route 119, known as Foggs Corner, turn right onto Route 119 East and follow the directions from Route 119 below. - ❖ From Route 202 in New Hampshire, follow Route 202 south to Rindge, where it intersects with Route 119.
+At the junction of Route 202 and Route 119, known as Foggs Corner, turn left onto Route 119 East and follow the directions below. - From Route 119 in Rindge, NH: Follow Route 119 to Cathedral Road (at a blinking, yellow light near a gas station).
 Turn onto Cathedral Road.
+Stay on Cathedral for 2 miles and turn right onto Shaw

-Follow it to Shaw Hill Road (just after the entrance to Cathedral of the Pines on the left) and turn right onto Shaw Hill Road.
-Follow Shaw Hill Road until it meets Old New Ipswich Road.
-Turn left on Old New Ipswich Road and follow Old New Ipswich Road to Wildwood.
-Wildwood is on the left, and the entrance is marked by a sign.
+Hill Road (just after the entrance to Cathedral of the Pines on your left).
+Follow Shaw Hill Road down 0.8 miles until it meets Old New Ipswich Road.
+Turn left onto Old New Ipswich Road for 1 mile to Wildwood Camp.
+Wildwood is on the left, and the first entrance has a Wildwood sign.
 Drive slowly as you proceed straight ahead to the parking area.
+You will be greeted at the second gate.